haroonawanofficial/ssh-hijacker/readme.md

 - SSH interceptor with full banner relay
 - Works with encryption phase
-- `--invisible` mode: hides attacker in network using `iptables`
+- `--invisible` mode: hides attacker in network using
 - `--macspoof`: randomizes attacker MAC address
 - Auto restores system settings on exit
 - Wireshark and other tcp dumper can not see attacker ip using ivisible mode
-- attacker ip is not traceable even with forensic tool using invisible mode
+- Attacker ip is not traceable even with forensic tool using invisible mode
+- It does not defeat encryption, it outplays it
+- Do not use this, if you do not have any understanding, what your doing

 ## Legal Disclaimer

 > This tool is intended for **authorized security research and red-team engagements only**.
 Unauthorized use is illegal and unethical.